Board: Attorney will review investigation into Wausau School District employee

 Perkins has been accused by a student of Hmong descent of using racist, sexist and homophobic language in the classroom.
 That lead to an internal investigation by the district, which said while students were “let down” by actions of the district’s staff, Perkins would be allowed to resume teaching.

+The student's father, Thavone Vongphakdy, said the problem is bigger than one person.

+“Multiple administrators abdicated their responsibility to identify this conduct as discriminatory harassment and remedy the harm caused to students," he said in the statement.
+"This is an administration-level problem in the district, and we are pursuing this appeal to hold administration accountable.”

-At Monday’s school board meeting, the student’s father spoke out, saying his son could barely get out of bed after finding out Perkins would return to school.
+At Monday’s school board meeting, Vongphakdy also spoke out, saying his son could barely get out of bed after finding out Perkins would return to school.

-“I want you to know there’s only one victim here, and that’s my son,” Thavone Vongphakdy told the board.
+“I want you to know there’s only one victim here, and that’s my son,” he told the board.
 “My son’s smile faded away again, and it breaks my heart.

 Others also spoke at the meeting, saying racism is something that cuts deep.